CK-Repo/PropineInterview/ReadMe.md

-# Testcases are update
+# Testcases are update under Testcase.md file
-# Defect list is updated
+# Defect list is updated Bugs.md file

 # Added Positive Scenarios
 ## will keep updating the Scripts with all the scenarios[Positive Scenarios are updated].

 ### To run the Automation Scripts